 The traditional arts scene in Singapore is vibrant, with a healthy base of artists and organisations including the national company, Singapore Chinese Orchestra.
 Over the years, our traditional arts practitioners have built upon the foundations of our heritage to reflect upon the unique characteristics and collective stories of the various communities in Singapore.
 While retaining the longstanding traditions, artists have also tapped on the potential to challenge and adapt the traditional art forms to present relevant works that audiences can resonate with, especially in exploring multi-cultural themes in a common language through the arts.

-The National Arts Council (NAC) has supported key organisations such as Chinese Theatre Circle, Dance Ensemble Singapore, Ding Yi Music Company, Nam Hwa Opera, SAtheCollective, Singapore Chinese Dance Theatre, Siong Leng Musical Association, The TENG Ensemble, Traditional Arts Centre, Young People’s Performing Arts Ensemble, Era Dance Theatre, Nadi Singapura, Apsaras Arts and Bhaskar’s Arts Academy, as well as other key players of the traditional arts scene, to enable them to professionalise their operations and build capabilities.
-Our support focuses on enhancing artistic skills for individual artists, upgrading of administrative and management capability of these groups, while improving research and archival efforts to document the traditional arts for future audiences.
+Over the years, the National Arts Council (NAC) has supported key organisations such as Chinese Theatre Circle, Dance Ensemble Singapore, Ding Yi Music Company, Nam Hwa Opera, SAtheCollective, Singapore Chinese Dance Theatre, Siong Leng Musical Association, The TENG Ensemble, Traditional Arts Centre, Young People’s Performing Arts Ensemble, Era Dance Theatre, Nadi Singapura, Apsaras Arts and Bhaskar’s Arts Academy, as well as other key players of the traditional arts scene, to enable them to professionalise their operations and build capabilities.
+Our support focuses on enhancing artistic skills for individual artists, upgrading of administrative and management capability of these groups, as well as improving research and archival efforts to document the traditional arts for future arts practitioners and audiences.

 To promote traditional arts to a wider audience, the Stamford Arts Centre houses professional arts companies, provides facilities-for-hire and supports artist-in-residency programmes to support content creation and artistic collaborations.
 Cultural institutions such as the Esplanade also present programmes and festivals to increase the visibility of traditional arts in addition to NAC’s Traditional Arts Taster programmes that reaches out to young audiences.
 Through the years, national music competitions such as the Singapore Chinese Music Competition and National Indian Music Competition have also served to raise the artistic standards of traditional music and create opportunities to develop performing skills.